monitorjbl/hobo-cloud/README.md

 ### Add node to Hobo Cloud

 Once you've got Docker running on the node, you need to add it to the Hobo Cloud.
+You can do this in two ways: from the web UI or from the node itself.

+**Web UI**

+Once you've started the hobo controller, you can add nodes by going to `http://localhost:8000/#/node` and clicking the lovely green '+' button.

+**Node**

-You can do this by running this script on the node (remember to change the variable values to suit this node):
+Run this script on the node (remember to change the variable values to suit this node):

 ```
 # Hobo controller hostname or IP address